8 Best Backpacker Hostels in Greymouth

 3. Global Village Backpackers

-With global artwork around every corner, this make for quite an interesting hostel.
+With global artwork around every corner, this makes for quite an interesting hostel.
 Make use of the free kayak and bike hire.
 At the end of the end, relax in the spa pool!
+Also, make use of the BBH discount if you’re a BBH member.

 Check Global Village Backpackers out!